curlpipe/crazy8s/README.md

 Once the card is placed, the player finishes their turn.

-*If the player has no valid cards they can play*: they must pick up 2 cards from the stock pile and then finish their turn.
+*If the player has no valid cards they can play*: they must pick up 1 card from the stock pile and then finish their turn.

 ### Special Cards